AyAggarwal/merkle_trees_th/README.md

 ### Documentation

-The best way to understand and utilize this library is by generating and viewing the local documentation:
+The best way to understand this library is by generating and viewing the local documentation:

 ```
 cargo doc --open